 Step 6: For UK customers, confirm domestic vs. cross-border treatment

-If OpenAI’s billing entity is in Ireland (OpenAI Ireland Ltd) and you are UK Ltd, the supply is cross-border B2B and should be zero-rated with reverse-charge.
-If the entity is OpenAI LLC (US), it is a non-EU supply with similar treatment under UK rules.
-Match the entity name on your invoice with the correct VAT treatment expected by HMRC.
-If the rate looks wrong, send the invoice + ticket to OpenAI billing.
+If OpenAI’s billing entity is in Ireland (OpenAI Ireland Ltd) and you are UK Ltd, the supply is cross-border B2B and should be zero-rated with reverse charge — you self-account for UK VAT on your return.
+If the entity is OpenAI LLC (US), it is a non-EU import of services with similar reverse-charge treatment under UK rules.
+Match the entity name printed on your invoice against the VAT treatment HMRC expects.
+Confirm your own GB number is live on gov.uk/check-uk-vat-number first; if your number is valid but the invoice still shows 20% UK VAT, send the invoice plus a support request to OpenAI billing.

 Verify

-- Download the next monthly invoice and check it shows: company name, full address, VAT number, zero VAT with reverse-charge note (for EU B2B) or correct VAT rate.
+- Download the next monthly invoice and check it shows: company name, full address, VAT number, zero VAT with the reverse-charge note (for EU B2B) or the correct local VAT rate.

-https://ec.europa.eu/taxation_customs/vies/— should return your registered business name. - Show the invoice to your accountant — they confirm it satisfies local VAT return requirements.
+GB) — it should return your registered business name. - Show the invoice to your accountant — they confirm it satisfies your local VAT return requirements.

-- Verify the invoice email arrives at the correct billing email (set in
+- Verify the invoice email arrives at the correct billing email (the one saved in the Stripe billing portal), not your personal inbox.

 Long-term prevention